 Consider adding more of these probiotic foods to your diet: Yogurt, kefir, miso paste, Kombucha, sauerkraut, sourdough bread, tempeh, pickles, cultured soya milk, or kimchi.
-They naturally contain probiotics, but supplements may be more effective if you are looking for a concentrated source.
+They naturally contain probiotics, but supplements may be helpful if you are looking for a concentrated source.
 We recommend High Potency Probiotic for most of our patients – this needs to be taken on rising each morning and has to be kept in the refrigerator.
 With benefits ranging from reduced cholesterol and inflammation to improved digestion and weight loss, the right type of bacteria should be a staple in your supplement cupboard.
 We also have a shelf stable High Potency Probiotic that does not need to be refrigerated and you only need to take one upon rising each morning.

 by Dr. Natasha Turner ND